The German Guidelines for Diagnosis and Treatment of Gender Incongruence and Gender Dysphoria of Childhood and Adolescence

 • The diversity of patient perspectives was also not represented, as evidenced by the dissenting opinion published by several parent stakeholder groups shortly after the draft guideline was completed.

 • Failure to manage conflicts of interest.
 The guideline methods "Leitlinienreport" report states, "no conflicts of interest were found which have been considered problematic with regard to the involvement of the members of the guideline commission in the consensus process."
-However, a detailed analysis of the guideline development group's composition, complied by the parent groups, noted what appeared to be significant intellectual and potential financial conflicts of interest for a number of the guideline development group members, and their lack of independence from powerful interest groups that promote a medicalized approach to treating minors.
+However, a detailed analysis of the guideline development group's composition, compiled by the parent groups, noted what appeared to be significant intellectual and potential financial conflicts of interest for a number of the guideline development group members, and their lack of independence from powerful interest groups that promote a medicalized approach to treating minors.

 German guideline group composition COI